dvarrui/proyectos-de-ejemplo/examples/ruby/41.gems/ai/README.md

 * [How to integrate Ruby with OpenAI GPT-3](https://kanehooper.hashnode.dev/how-to-integrate-ruby-with-openai-gpt-3)
 * [Código fuente GitHub](https://github.com/alexrudall/ruby-openai)
 * Get your API key from https://beta.openai.com/account/api-keys
+* [rafaover/pleasegpt](https://github.com/rafaover/pleasegpt) A Ruby gem that provides a simple wrapper around the OpenAI API.
+It allows you to generate natural language text based on a given prompt.

 ## Preparativos